firezone/firezone/rust/windows-client/docs/vm_testing.md

 1. Choose "Custom" to delete the old Windows install, if any, and re-install
 1. If there's any partition from a previous install, delete and recreate it
 1. Tell Windows to install on the primary partition

+## Windows first-time config

+1. Allow the PC to be "discoverable by other PCs and devices on this network", this might be needed for Firezone to work
+1. In the Server Manager, click "Manage", click "Server Manager Properties", check "Do not start Server Manager automatically at logon", and click "OK".
+Close Server Manager.
+1. Make any quality-of-life changes you want such as fixing the taskbar
+1. Open `https://ifconfig.net/` in Edge and clear out the Edge first-time setup
+1. In the VirtualBox menu, click "Devices", click "Insert Guest Additions CD image", and then install the VirtualBox guest additions, so you can drag-and-drop files into the VM easily.
+1. Perform a clean shutdown from within the Windows VM.
+1. In VirtualBox, take a snapshot of the VM so you can roll back to this state after installing Firezone.

+## Testing Firezone

+1. Copy-paste an MSI built from CI/CD into the VM and install Firezone
+1. Test Firezone as usual